 See also: blog post on Pinjore Gardens

-over 5 years by Dr. vandana 4 / 5more needs to be told about its history.the latest thing is that there is no zoo ther now. all animals have been shifted to other zoos nearby.
+almost 6 years by Dr. vandana 4 / 5more needs to be told about its history.the latest thing is that there is no zoo ther now. all animals have been shifted to other zoos nearby.

-over 5 years by Frank Peter 5 / 5Very Good Place.
+almost 6 years by Frank Peter 5 / 5Very Good Place.
 It is good Haryana Tourism has given an opportunity to book the accommodation online through website www.haryanatourism.gov.in

-about 7 years by Anonymous 4 / 5good,but more matter needs to be put.
+over 7 years by Anonymous 4 / 5good,but more matter needs to be put.

-about 8 years by Gauri Dutt 5 / 5Wonderful
+over 8 years by Gauri Dutt 5 / 5Wonderful

 The reviews and ratings originate in all cases from third parties.
 Gardenvisit is in no case responsible for the correctness or accuracy of the reviews.
 Reviews and similar information are not an expression of Gardenvisit's opinions.